Power of collective giving can work wonders

 Together, through the power of collective giving, we can be the champions that every child deserves.
 Your gift today, combined with the strength of our partner agencies, will support the implementation of solutions that can help:

-Here at United Way of South Sarasota County, and with our partner agencies, we want to help develop strategies that can help.
+At United Way of South Sarasota County, and with our partner agencies, we want to help develop strategies that can help.
 Every child needs programs that build their self-confidence and resilience.
-They need teachers, mentors, and friends who understand the power of relationships and how those connections can ground them as they learn and develop in this new era.
+They need teachers, mentors and friends who understand the power of relationships and how those connections can ground them as they learn and develop in this new era.

-UWSSC is still working closely with our partner agencies to ensure basic needs such as education, health and financial stability are always being met in our community.
+UWSSC is still working closely with our partner agencies to ensure that basic needs — such as education, health and financial stability — are always being met in our community.
 But this giving season we are highlighting the growing need to support youth services, and we are counting on your support.

 If each person in our community invests $25, we would have nearly $4,384,300 to support our partner agency efforts.
 That’s how the power of one will impact many.